10 great places to spend New Year's Eve

 7. London

 Stately London along the Thames always provides a remarkable backdrop for New Year's Eve fireworks.
 Tickets sell out fast for the official staging area, but you may be able to see the fireworks for free from hilltops such as Primrose Hill, Parliament Hill on Hampstead Heath, Greenwich Park and Alexandra Palace.
-A perfect way to greet the prospect of a new year is to settle down in one of London's oldest pubs, such as the Old Bell Tavern, serving up adult beverages since 1670.
+Another great vantage point is a river cruise on a Clipper boat.
+But if "pushing the boat out" is more your style, London Skybar -- on the 28th and 29th floors of Millbank Tower -- is hosting a 12-hour party with Champagne, DJs, unlimited live food stations and 360-degree views of the London skyline.
+Tickets are £325 ($426) or £650 ($852) for the VIP experience, which comes with bell boy escorts, dedicated table service, unlimited beer and wine and, from 4 a.m., a Champagne breakfast.
+A traditional way to greet the prospect of a new year is to settle down in one of London's oldest pubs, such as the Old Bell Tavern, serving up adult beverages since 1670.
 While there, fans of British royalty may want to visit sites such as Kensington Palace, where Queen Victoria was born.

 8. Rio de Janeiro

-Note: This article was lasted updated in December 2019.